What Is Periodontal Maintenance?

 Periodontitis often cannot be totally cured, only controlled.
 This is the function of periodontal maintenance.
 It controls the symptoms of periodontitis, allowing patients to live a normal, pain-free life.

-If you are suffering from periodontal disease in Redmond, Bellevue and Sammamish, Dr. Daniel Bickel of Redmond Art Of Dentistry can help.
+If you are suffering from periodontal disease in Redmond, WA, our team can help!